 Here, we are going to talk about 11 such unique features of Google Chrome that you can unlock to become a power user.

-"These experimental features may change, break, or disappear at any time.
+Before we begin, we should know what Google has to say about these features: "These experimental features may change, break, or disappear at any time.
 We make absolutely no guarantee about what may happen if you turn one of these experiments on."

 Nevertheless, we at Guiding Tech have tested these features and have benefited from them.
 Hence, we decided to share our experience with you.